brunofbrito/microsoft-academy-notebook/README.md

 PessimisticConcurrency (Set a flag on a row to prevent modification, requires more work) - EF does not handle it by default

 ## Integrating Extra Features and Looking Forward

+Web - Best practices:

+1. Always convert results to IEnumerable via .ToList() `context.Albums.Where(o=>o.Title.Contains(search).ToList()`

+2. Disable Lazy Loading
+- `context.Configuration.LazyLoadingEnabled = false;`
+- Use `.Include` to load related entities
+- context.Albums.Include(o=>o.AlbumDetails)

+3. DbContext is not thread safe.
+Do not cache it - Always dispose DbContext when done

+Watch out for...

+1. If you have 2+ context classes
+- one from selecting auth during app creation (Identity)
+- one for your other entities

+Migrations should specify separate folders `Enable-Migrations` - MigrationsDirectory IdentityMigrations `Enable-Migrations` - MigrationsDirectory MusicStoreMigrations

+2. For complex joins, keep an eye on queries

+3. Doing lots of inserts? `AutoDetectChangesEnabled = false;`

+EF7 new features:
+1. Designer has been removed - Code First only
+2. New data stores
+3. In memory database
+4. Update-Database now split: `Apply-Migration` and `Script-Migration`